TFPITOT01 - Lightweight Pitot Tube with Integrated Differential Pressure Sensor

 Applications

-The TFPITOT01 is designed for use in Unmanned Aerial Vehicles (UAVs), providing precise airspeed measurements for atmospheric monitoring, navigation, and performance optimization.
+The TFPITOT01 is designed for Unmanned Aerial Vehicles (UAVs), providing precise airspeed measurements for atmospheric monitoring, navigation, and performance optimization.

 Installation Guide